i-api/Independant-Academic-Research/README.md

 -

-## Black–Scholes equation
+## Black–Scholes equation:
-- The Black–Scholes equation is the partial differential equation that describes the price of an option over time:
+The Black–Scholes equation is the partial differential equation that describes the price of an option over time:
 $$V = S_0 N(d_1) - K e^{-rT} N(d_2)$$
 Where:
 V is the option price